When I Accepted Jesus

 I remember an older girl, probably by ten years or so, walking up to me with concerned eyes and asking me, "Are you lost.?"
 I was lost and in a haze.
 Blank.
 Frightened out of my little wits.
 Where the heck was I. Who was I, what was I doing in this strange city and neighborhood.

-I recall stopping at her home or some-one's house, and after she talked with someone on the phone, I was walked back to the school, where 'the man' finally picked me up and took me home.
+I recall stopping at her home or some-one's house, and after she talked with someone on the phone, this girl walked me back to the school, where 'the man' finally picked me up and took me home.
 I just shutter when I think of how badly things could have turned out.
 That girl could have been a child-snatcher!
 She could have been all wonderful with me alone, but when she took me home to make that phone call, some pervert at her house could have molested me, or murdered me.
 Thank God she wasn't crazy nor was her family.

 I only learned later that we were smack-dab in the middle of the Detroit Riots.
 Hearing those gun-shots every night and hitting the floor made me shell-shocked!
 Coupled with being up-rooted and dragged off to a strange land with a mean Reverend who beat my mother with a thick belt and tormented my older sister.
 This is the hardest thing to recapture in my life.
 I also remember a dark shadow standing over me one night and all I could do was stay still, not move, not breathe, not blink, soon the shadow would go away, and daybreak would come.
 I really don't know what happened that night.
 I was just consumed with fear.